-So, I suggest you pull down this grid on a piece of paper, so you can also see how this is happening.
-So, the first four neighbours are here, these are the nearest neighbours.
-So, this is the first set of neighbours, if you want to look for the second set of neighbours, you look out here you will find the second set of neighbours.

-These are the neighbours that are not the closest but the next closest set of neighbours.
-So, 1, 2, 3 and 4.
-So these four then become the next set of neighbours.
-The third closest neighbours will be these points okay.
-So, these will be the points that are the third closest neighbours with relative to the central point okay.
-So, if you chose another point in the air in the lattice, you can again identifies similarly the neighbours.

-And then the fourth point should be all of these fourth closest points would be these, with respect to this okay.
+So, this is the first set of neighbor if you want to look for the second set of neighbors, you look out here you will find the second set of neighbors these are the neighbors that are not the closest, but the next closest set of neighbors.
+So, 1 2 3 and 4.
+So, these four then become the next set of neighbors the third closest neighbors will be these points.
+So, these will be the points that are the third closest neighbors with relative to the central point.
+So, if you choose another point in the lattice you would again identify similarly the neighbor and then the fourth points would be all of these fourth closest points would be these with respect to this.
 So, with respect to this these would be the fourth closest points.
-So, if I just looked at in this direction, this is the closest neighbour, second closest neighbour, third closest neighbour, fourth closest neighbour, that is how it is okay.

-So, if you just see here closest neighbour, second closest neighbour, third closest neighbour, fourth closest neighbour, so that is how it is.
-So, with respect to each of these neighbours we will we will draw the lines that are that perpendicularly bisect the line joining the center point to those neighbours all right so that is what we will do and we will do this for this entire figure.
+So, if I just look at this in this direction this is the closest neighbor second closest neighbor third closest neighbor fourth closest neighbor that is how it is.
+So, if you just see here closest neighbor second closest neighbor third closest neighbor fourth closest neighbor.
+So, that is how it is.
+So, with respect to each of these neighbors we will we will draw the lines that are that perpendicularly bisect the line joining the center point to those neighbors alright.
+So, that is what we will do and we will do this for this entire figure.
+So, we will start with this point closest neighbors as I said are these four.
+So, perpendicular bisectors will be lines that run like that.
+So, we will put those lines now.

-So, we will start with this point closest neighbours as I said are these four, so perpendicular bisectors should be lines that run like that okay, so we put those lines stop.
-So, we have now got the lines that perpendicularly bisect the lines that would the imaginary lines that would join this central point to its immediate four neighbours.
-So first set of neighbours have been taken care of now let us look at the second set of neighbours which are these.

-So first is here, this is the second closest neighbour, so that line joining the central point to the second closest neighbour is here and it is perpendicular bisector will be something like this.
-And because this is a square grid of points, the perpendicular bisector actually goes through these points.
-If it were not a square grid you may you may not necessarily have it going through those points.
-But since it is a square grid we are able to do this okay.
+So, we have now got the lines that perpendicularly bisect the lines that would the imaginary lines that would join this central point to its immediate four neighbors.
+So, first set of neighbors have been taken care off now let us look at the second set of neighbors which are these.
+So, first is here this is the second closest neighbor.
+So, the line joining the central point to the second closest neighbor is here and its perpendicular bisector will be something like this.
+And because this is a square grid of points the perpendicular bisector actually goes through these points.
+If it were not a square grid you may you may not necessarily having going through those point, but since it is a square grid we are able to do this.

-So, let us just draw these perpendicular bisectors, they look like this okay.
-So, at each of these points there is a lattice point, a valid lattice point is out here available there okay.
-So, this is what we have got, so we took care of the first neighbour or rather we have attended to the identification of the Bragg plane with respect to the first neighbour.
-We had done that with respect to the second closest neighbour.

-Third closest neighbour as I said is here, so this is the third closest neighbour with respect to the central point.
-So, this is actually two lattice spacing's away so therefore the perpendicular bisector of the line joining them will actually go through the first lattice spacing the closest lattice spacing which is here right.
-So those lines would look like this and the same thing we will draw in all four directions so it will look like this.
+So, let us just draw these perpendicular bisectors they look like this.
+So, at each of these points there is a lattice point a valid lattice point is out here available there.
+So, this is what we have got.
+So, we took care of the first neighbor or rather we have attended to the identification of the Bragg plane with respect to the first neighbor we have done that with respect to the second closest neighbor third closest neighbor as I said is here.
+So, this the third closest neighbor with respect to the central point.
+So, this is actually two lattices spacing away.
+So, therefore, the perpendicular bisector of the line joining them will actually go through the first lattice spacing the closest lattice spacing which is here.